INFO253-FL2017/assignment-2-yijinhua/README.md

 is already included in this project.
 You are not allowed to find another module that integrates Mailgun with Flask

 **Note:** your integration with Mailgun needs to be externally configruable.
 This means that you cannot add your username, password, nor recipient directly into the code.
 It is a security risk to check in passwords directly into code.
 You must use environment variables in order to achieve this result.

+Please use the following environment variables to retrieve from your server the followign information to send an email externally:
+INFO253_MAILGUN_USER -> your username ("api")
+INFO253_MAILGUN_PASSWORD -> your password (your api key) INFO253_MAILGUN_FROM_EMAIL -> the email where you are sending this email from.
+You can use the mailgun provided one, or any email you choose
+INFO253_MAILGUN_TO_EMAIL -> the email where you are sending this email to

+Before you run your server to test, be sure to run the following commands to set your environment variables in your vagrant box:

+- export INFO253_MAILGUN_USER=api
+- export INFO253_MAILGUN_PASSWORD=*[your api key]*
+- export INFO253_MAILGUN_FROM_EMAIL=*[your from email address]*
+- export INFO253_MAILGUN_TO_EMAIL=*[the email address you are sending this email to]*

+Executing the above commands will ensure that these variables are avaiable to your flask application when it is loaded.

 ### Here are the requirements for the contact form: